Efficient Global Optimization of Two-Layer ReLU Networks: Quadratic-Time Algorithms and Adversarial Training: Numerical Experiments

 { {\% }}

-The results on the CIFAR-10 subset are provided in \cref{tbl:cifar}.
-Convex standard training (\cref{alg:train}) achieves a higher clean accuracy than GD-std and returnes a much lower training loss, supporting the findings of \cref{thm:prac}.
-Convex adversarial training (\cref{alg:adv_train}) achieves higher accuracies on clean data and adversarial data compared with GD-FGSM and GD-PGD.
-While \cref{alg:adv_train} solves the upper-bound problem \cref{eq:hinge_adv_D}, it returns a lower training objective compared with GD-FGSM and GD-PGD, showing that the back-propagation methods fails to find an optimal network.
-Moreover, we have observed that \cref{alg:train} and \cref{alg:adv_train} are much more stable and are guaranteed to converge to their global optima, while GD-PGD sometimes encounter an oscillatory behavior.
+\Cref{tbl:cifar} shows the results on our CIFAR-10 subset.
+Convex standard training (\cref{alg:train}) achieves a higher clean accuracy and a much lower training loss than GD-std, supporting the findings of \cref{thm:prac}.
+The non-robust convex-trained model is highly sensitive to adversarial perturbations.
+This is because standard training has no control over the loss of the perturbed inputs, and the high optimization accuracy of convex training exacerbates this issue, making convex adversarial training (\Cref{alg:adv_train}) paramount.
+As shown in \cref{tbl:cifar}, \Cref{alg:adv_train} achieves a higher accuracy on clean and adversarial data alike compared to GD-FGSM and GD-PGD.
+While \cref{alg:adv_train} solves the upper-bound problem \cref{eq:hinge_adv_D}, it returns a lower training objective than GD-FGSM and GD-PGD, showing that back-propagation fails to find an optimal network.
+In addition to achieving superior results and higher observed stability, \cref{alg:train} and \cref{alg:adv_train} are theoretically guaranteed to converge to their global optima, hence particularly suitable for safety-critical applications.

 We also compare the aforementioned SDP relaxation adversarial training method \citep{raghunathan2018certified} and the LP relaxation method \citep{Wong18a} against our work on the CIFAR-10 subset.
-While an iteration of the LP or the SDP method is faster than a GD-PGD iteration, the ANNs trained with the LP or SDP method achieve worse accuracies and robustness than those trained with \cref{alg:adv_train}: the LP method achieves a 74.05\% clean accuracy and a 58.65\% PGD accuracy, whereas the SDP method achieves 73.35\% on clean data and 40.45\% on PGD adversaries.\footnote{For SDP, the robustness parameter is chosen as $\lambda = .04$, and larger $\lambda$ causes the algorithm to fail.} These results support that \cref{alg:adv_train} trains more robust ANNs and that the LP and SDP relaxations can be extremely loose and unstable.
-While \citep{raghunathan2018certified,Wong18a} apply the convex relaxation method to the adversarial training problem, their training formulations are non-convex.
+While an iteration of the LP or the SDP method is faster than a GD-PGD iteration, the ANNs trained with the LP or SDP method achieve worse accuracy and robustness than those trained with \cref{alg:adv_train}: the LP method achieves a 74.05\% clean accuracy and a 58.65\% PGD accuracy, whereas the SDP method achieves 73.35\% on clean data and 40.45\% on PGD adversaries.\footnote{ For SDP, the robustness parameter is chosen as $\lambda = .04$, since a larger $\lambda$ causes the algorithm to fail. } These results support that \cref{alg:adv_train} trains more robust ANNs and that the LP and SDP relaxations can be extremely loose and unstable.
+While \citep{raghunathan2018certified, Wong18a} applied the convex relaxation method to the adversarial training problem, their training formulations are non-convex.